likecoin/iscn-nft-tools/README.md

 ---
 ### Testbed

-You can verify the script output on testnet at [Liker Land testbed][Liker Land testbed].
 Testnet token (EKIL) can be obtain from a Discord bot faucet, [here](https://docs.like.co/general-guides/community/faucet-testnet) is the instruction.